-Hibbing Community College is excited to offer Trap League as a BRAND NEW sport in the fall of 2017!
+Hibbing Community College began to offer Trap League as a varsity sport for the Fall of 2018.

 According to the Amateur Trapshooting Association, Trapshooting is a specific form of clay target shooting.
 Trapshooting is a game of movement, action and split-second timing.
 It requires the accuracy and skill to repeatedly aim fire and break the 4 1/4 inch disc, which are hurled through the air at a speed of 42mph, simulating the flight path of a bird fleeing a hunter.